Game Mode in Windows 10: Testing real-life performance in modern games

 Now that you know how this feature has performed on our test systems with Windows 10 Creators Update, we would like to know how well it performed for you: did you see a meaningful positive impact when playing games?
 Do you find it easy to turn on?
 What is your opinion about Game Mode?

-Discover: Entertainment Apps Blog Hardware and Sound Recommended Windows
+Discover: Entertainment Apps Blog Hardware Recommended Windows